-Under code provision A.4.1 of the CG Code, non-executive directors should be appointed for a specific term, subject to re-election.
+Under code provision A.4.1 of the CG Code (which was deleted on 1st January 2022), non-executive directors should be appointed for a specific term, subject to re-election.

 Non-executive directors of the company are not appointed for a specific term.
 However, they are subject to retirement by rotation and re-election at an annual general meeting of the company in accordance with the company's Bye-laws.
+The board considers that the provisions in the company's Bye-laws and its corporate governance measures are no less exacting than those prescribed by code provision A.4.1.